RasaHQ/rasa/docs/tutorial_interactive_learning.rst

 The Problem
 ^^^^^^^^^^^

-The conversations your bot should be able to have usually have well-defined goals.
-There are numerous ways the conversation could develop before getting to this stage.
-We'll teach you how to how to use Rasa Core to bootstrap full-blown conversations from minimal to no training data.
+Your bot usually has well-defined goals it should reach when talking to a user.
+There are often numerous different ways the conversation could develop before reaching this final stage.
+We'll teach you how to use Rasa Core to bootstrap full-blown conversations from minimal to no training data.

 The Bot